Albi

 Frederik Dawson

-The first place we visited was the famous Cathedral of Saint Cecilia, one of the largest brick building in the world.
+The first place we visited was the famous Cathedral of Saint Cecilia, one of the largest brick buildings in the world.
 Its enormous size and unique design are already really impressive and can be seen from far away.
 Its interior is absolutely stunning and really contrast to its exterior.
 The cathedral’s nave size is very large together with side chapels making this cathedral to be very spacious.
 The decoration is really rich with impressive stunning wall painting of many colorful motif and its ceiling is amazingly golden blue.
 The quality of this Italian styled renaissance painting in Albi Cathedral is really a true masterpiece.
 Its choir and transept are also impressive.
 If this cathedral is located near Paris, it surly would be one of the landmark of France.
 Then I walk around the cathedral to see the equally lovely Bishop Palace of Barbie, its fortress shape is very eye catching.
 Later I looked around the old town.
 The area is very well preserved with interesting mix of red brick buildings and half-timber ones, something like a red brick version of Strasbourg’s Petit France.
 For the best view of the old city and cathedral, we walked to another side of the river and looked back.
 From that view we had a unanimous conclusion that Albi is a great place to visit.

 Klaus Freisinger

-Albi is mostly famous for its red brick cathedral, which is really quite impressive from every direction, and is interesting for the contrast between the lavish interior decorations (especially the famous fresco of the Last Judgement) and the plain, defensive-looking exterior (this, as well as the size, is probably related to the fact that the cathedral was meant to be a statement of the true Christian faith against the Cathar heretics who were strong in this area).
+Austria - 02-Sep-15 -Albi is mostly famous for its red brick cathedral, which is really quite impressive from every direction, and is interesting for the contrast between the lavish interior decorations (especially the famous fresco of the Last Judgement) and the plain, defensive-looking exterior (this, as well as the size, is probably related to the fact that the cathedral was meant to be a statement of the true Christian faith against the Cathar heretics who were strong in this area).
 It is said to be the largest brick building in the world.
 The Palais de la Berbie next to the cathedral has a nice courtyard, but is of course mostly famous for housing the museum for native son Toulouse-Lautrec, which I did not have time for, unfortunately.
 I did visit the St-Salvi Church, which is the oldest in the city and has a pretty garden, and walked down to the Tarn River and across the Pont Vieux, which was constructed in the 11th century and is still in use today, even by cars.
 Albi is a pretty city in general, and just a 1-hour train ride from Toulouse.
 I thought it was a nice excursion, but I'm not totally convinced about the WH value; maybe this is due to the relatively short time I had available.

 Hubert

-'Well, just another Gothic cathedral on the list', I thought when we added Albi to our itinerary for June 2013.
+Austria - 14-Apr-14 -'Well, just another Gothic cathedral on the list', I thought when we added Albi to our itinerary for June 2013.
 But when I had a first look into the nomination documents and saw the photos of the interior of the cathedral, I realized that it might be more interesting than it appeared at first sight.
 And indeed, Albi turned out to be a rewarding detour.
 The opulent interior decoration of the cathedral is amazing: the rood-screen of limestone with plenty of statues, the carved choir and the frescoes in the nave.
 The entire length of the ceiling (about 100 metres) is covered with paintings in deep blue as main colour.
 I can not remember a cathedral, where I gazed longer and more intensively at the ceiling as in Albi.
 But the highlight was the large painting of the Last Judgement (photo shows a detail).
 The garish depiction of Heaven, Perdition, and Hell must have been awe-inspiring for the worshippers.

 The tall and largely undecorated outer walls look more like a fortress than a cathedral and - like almost every other building in the old city - are built of red brick.
 Actually, the WHS is named "Episcopal CIty of Albi" and comprises also the Palais de la Berbie, some quarters of the medieval city, and the Pont-Vieux.
 The panorama of the entire WHS can best be admired from the opposite bank of the Tarn.
 The inclusion of the former bishop's palace seems reasonable, as it forms a harmonious complex with the cathedral.
 But the surrounding medieval quarters are similar to other historic towns.
 Nevertheless, we enjoyed to stroll through the narrow streets with half-timbered houses.
 In the evening there were only a few tourists and some locals, a pleasant change from the crowded Carcassonne that we had visited two days before.